 CAW's postgraduate course is based in the Department of Interprofessional Studies in the Faculty of Health and Wellbeing, while its undergraduate course is offered by the Department of Applied Social Sciences, Forensics and Politics in the Faculty of Humanities and Social Sciences.

 CAW also organises animal welfare events, aimed both at University of Winchester staff and students and the general public.
 We are currently scheduling virtual events; keep an eye on the University's public events calendar for further details.

 Meet the team

-- Dr Steven McCulloch, Acting Director and Lecturer in Human-Animal Studies
+- Dr Steven McCulloch, Senior Lecturer in Human-Animal Studies

 - Dr Robert Gray, Lecturer in Environmental History